rishav771/ESS_Image-Analysis/README.md

 - Pandas
 - OpenCV
 - Linux
-- TensorFlow
+- PyTorch

 ## Abstract

 Up until now, room lights were automated using IR sensors, which can be costly.
 This project proposes an energy-efficient and cost-effective method that utilizes image analysis to predict areas of a room with more people and focuses lighting on those areas.
 The approach leverages a CNN-based head detector model to estimate the spatially varying head size, key for head counting in dense crowds.
-Real-time image analysis, powered by OpenCV and TensorFlow, allows for quick identification of areas with higher human presence, optimizing lighting usage.
+Real-time image analysis, powered by OpenCV and PyTorch, allows for quick identification of areas with higher human presence, optimizing lighting usage.

 ## Keywords